-It is also the biggest food production day in the food retail business.
-One in every six televisions is bought just prior to the game.
+It is also the biggest food production day in the foodstuff retail business.
+One in every six televisions is bought just months prior to the game.
 Snack companies increase production of potato and tortilla chips in anticipation of higher sales.
 Pizza delivery companies hire more drivers and sell more pies than at any other time of the year.
-The big game sends sales of beer, soda, chips, guacamole, salsa and dips through the roof.
+The big game sends sales of beer, soda, chips and salsa through the roof.

 The Super Bowl decides the champion of the NFL, and also the champions of the advertising universe.
 Inasmuch as the Super Bowl has created a mass gathering either in sports bars or at household gatherings, this splendid festival generates just as much interest in the commercials as it does the actual game itself.

-Basically, the Super Bowl is the most influential amphitheater in TV promotion.
-In the world of advertising it is viewed as judgment day.
-New ad campaigns often begin their kickoff airing during the game.
+Basically, the Super Bowl is the most influential amphitheater in the world of TV advertising.
+In the exosphere of advertising it is viewed as judgment day.
+Brand new ad campaigns often begin their kickoff during the game.

 The three networks that carry the NFL broadcasts - CBS, FOX and NBC - alternate as host of the Super Bowl each year.
 FOX will broadcast Super Bowl LVII this year and has announced the cost for each 30-second spot is a record $7 million.
 The beer industry will be the most prevalent advertisers.

 The Super Bowl stage is important to advertisers.
 It is viewed as the foremost program to create product awareness, speed up sales of a service or product, unveil big news, or to simply remind folks that their product is still around.

 What is unusual about the Super Bowl broadcast is that it was created on the premise that the primary audience would be watching the game on television instead of live.